Oil tankers or orcas? Keep tar sand in the ground!

 Local people are also impacted by the environmental destruction.
 The Mikisew Cree and Athabasca Chipewyan First Nations reject the project and have declared the land north of Firebag River to be a no-go area.
 This has not stopped the mining company from running roughshod over the rights of the indigenous peoples.

-There will be an official hearing for the pipeline project at the end of September.
+An official hearing for the pipeline project is currently in progress.
 Together with our Canadian partners, we want to bring international pressure to bear against the dirtiest fossil fuel on the planet.
 Please sign our petition: Tell the Canadian government to keep tar sand in the ground!Background

 Canada’s boreal forests